fjodor-rybakov/discord-nestjs/packages/core/README.md

 * We marked the `AppreciatedReactionCollector` class with the `@ReactionEventCollector` decorator and passed collector options as decorator argument.
 Think of it like we created `message.createReactionCollector({ time: 15000 });` from `discord.js` library.
 * The `@InjectCollector` injects the value of the collector into the class constructor.
+If you use this decorator, you need to add `scope: Scope.REQUEST`.
+The default is `scope: Scope.DEFAULT`.
 * The `@Filter` decorator filters the incoming data into the collector.
 Treat it like the `filter` option in `createReactionCollector`.
 * Decorators `On` and `Once` subscribe to collector events.